nscott/d4data-filter/README.md

 Another neat thing I wanted to do was add annotations to some of the conditional files.
 Things like `bNegate` and `eComparisonOp` could be read and understood then formed into higher-order logical conditions as emitted as a single new attribute on the conditionals.

-I really want to add `sno` relationship information.
-This would allow a very easy graph to be built with annotated edges depending on how 2 files are related.
+It would be ideal to serialize the graph so it's faster to run lookup queries on it for different SNO IDs.

 Finally, it's probably a separate project, but adding the ability to export all of this into something like a SQLite DB and host a tool in a browser looking at the data would be really cool.